-Personal Emergency Evacuation Plan for a Pupil

-School Name:

-Pupil Name:

-Date of Birth:

-(e.g. classroom, dining hall, gym, ICT suite, pool, toilet)

-(e.g. classroom, diffing fian, gym, ic r suite, poor, tollet)

-Pupil awareness of emergency evacuation procedures

-Please detail: Is the youngster able to understand and follow instructions to

-evacuate?
-Does the youngster need adult support, if so who are the nominated

-adult(s)?

-Signage

-Are the signs which mark the emergency routes and exits clear?
-If not state

-possible issues:

-Emergency Alarm

-Can the pupil hear the alarm?
+Personal Emergency Evacuation Plan for a Pupil School Name: Pupil Name: Date of Birth: Locations (e.g. classroom, dining hall, gym, ICT suite, pool, toilet) Pupil awareness of emergency evacuation procedures Please detail: Is the youngster able to understand and follow instructions to evacuate?
+Does the youngster need adult support, if so who are the nominated adult(s)?
+Signage Are the signs which mark the emergency routes and exits clear?
+If not state possible issues: Emergency Alarm Can the pupil hear the alarm?
 If not, is a visual alarm in place?

-Designated support staff in the event of an evacuation
+Designated support staff in the event of an evacuation Name:Location:

-Boolghated Support Stair III the event of an evacuation

-Name:Location:

-Name:Location: